-The only time when The Hon Emily has managed to win a public vote was at the May 2014 local elections, after she had been carefully selected for the ultra-safe Labour ward of West Thornton – having previously submitted “anyone who’ll have me” applications to the local Labour Party in many of the 24 wards of the borough.
-On at least one occasion, despite being short-listed, The Hon Emily failed to show for the selection meeting in a ward with a less-promising prospect of electoral victory.
+The only time when The Hon Emily has managed to win a public vote was at the May 2014 local elections in Croydon, after she had been carefully selected for the ultra-safe Labour ward of West Thornton.
+It is understood that The Hon Emily had submitted an “anyone who’ll have me” application to the local Labour Party in many of the 24 wards of the borough.
+On at least one occasion, despite being short-listed for consideration by party members, The Hon Emily failed to show for the selection meeting in a ward with a less-promising prospect of electoral victory.

-The official Croydon Labour Twitter account responded to the news this morning by stating: “Wishing Emily Benn well in her new endeavours She has been a great advocate for Croydon particularly in her role as Military Champion.”
+The official Croydon Labour Twitter account responded to the news of her departure this morning by stating: “Wishing Emily Benn well in her new endeavours She has been a great advocate for Croydon particularly in her role as Military Champion.”

 As yet, there has been no such response to the news from Labour Party headquarters nor from Andrew Fisher, the Croydon activist and Corbyn adviser whom The Hon Emily sought to have expelled from the party last year.

-This morning, The Hon Emily issued a statement on Facebook announcing that she will be standing down later this month.
+This morning, The Hon Emily issued a statement on Facebook announcing that she will be standing down as a councillor in Croydon later this month.
 The timing appears careful to ensure that the Labour-run council incurs no unnecessary costs for a going-through-the-motions West Thornton by-election, which will probably be held on May 5, the same day as the London Assembly and Mayoral elections.

 At a mid-point in the Labour Town Hall term, it may be instructive in terms of the tensions within Tony Newman’s group as to who wins selection – or gets hand-picked by the so-called “strong leader”- in the scramble for the safe council seat, which amounts to a £12,000-a-year-plus sinecure for life for the person who assumes the role.

-Whoever is selected by Labour cannot help but make a bigger impact on local Croydon politics than The Hon Emily, who often gave the impression that juggling her banking career and her duties as a councillor were something of a strain, as she would arrive from her job in The City for Town Hall meetings looking flustered.
-According to official council records (correct up to November 2015), in her first 18 months as a councillor she managed to miss nearly one-quarter of the council meetings she was due to attend.
+Whoever is selected by Labour cannot help but make a bigger impact on local Croydon politics than did The Hon Emily, who often gave the impression that juggling her banking career and her duties as a councillor were something of a strain.
+It was common for her to arrive from her job in The City for Town Hall meetings looking flustered.
+According to official council records (correct up to November 2015), in her first 18 months as a councillor, The Hon Emily managed to miss nearly one-quarter of the council meetings she was due to attend.